Themos Asderis: AEK Athens

+Before two months had passed, the newly established AEK were staffed by an overwhelming majority of Constantinopolitan footballers.
+Asderis who was one of them, competed as their right and central defender in the 2–3–5 formation of that era with his small and fast posture.
+He formed a great defending partnership alongside Miltos Ieremiadis, for the first 5 years of the club's excistance.
+In those years, football was highly amateur, there was not a Football Federation in Greece and AEK were training in the open field next to Temple of Olympian Zeus.
+Asderis had already reached the age of 28 when AEK informally acquired their home ground at Nea Filadelfeia in 1928 and managed to compete at the soil of Filadelfeia, before retiring as a footballer a year later.

 Managerial career

 Asderis started his career as a referee almost immediately after his retirement as a football player in 1930 and refereed football matches in both Athens and Thessaloniki for a season, but with meager results.
-In fact, he, alongside Sotiris Asprogerakas and the Hungarian former coach of AEK, Josef Sveg, were among the few pre-war referees in the history of Greek football.
+In fact, he, alongside Sotiris Asprogerakas and the Hungarian former manager of AEK, Josef Sveg, were among the few pre-war referees in the history of Greek football.
+He also became the manager of Ateras Athens.

-He was one of the few people who had contact with the sport and very quickly returned to his "home", as he took over the technical leadership of AEK, after the removal of Emil Rauchmaul.
-With AEK he won the first Cup in the history of the institution, on 8 November 1931 against Aris with 5–3 at Leoforos Alexandras Stadium.
+He was one of the few people who had contact with football and very quickly returned to AEK, taking over the technical leadership of the club, after the removal of Emil Rauchmaul.
+With Asderis at the bench AEK won their first ever title.
+On 8 November 1931 in the first Cup final in the history of the institution, they defeated Aris by 5–3 at Leoforos Alexandras Stadium.
 In the same year, the state-run newspaper "Acropolis" organized a Christmas Cup in Athens with the participation of AEK, Panathinaikos, Olympiacos, Apollon Athens and the Austrian Admira Wacker.
 AEK also won the "Acropolis Cup" with 4–3, to a surprise of the Austrian fans and became the first team to win two Cups in a season with Asderis as their coach.